molnett/neon-operator/README.md

 A Kubernetes operator for managing self-hosted [Neon](https://neon.com) Postgres database clusters.
 This operator enables you to manage all necessary compoents of Neon's control plane on Kubernetes (in cloud and on-premises).

+*This product isn't affiliated with or endorsed by Neon in any way.*

 ## Project Status

 This operator is functional for development and testing environments.
 It implements Neon's core architecture components and provides basic cluster management capabilities.
 We are currently working on Day 1 and Day 2 operations, which means performance is not yet optimized.